Costa Rican Traditional Food

 Costa Rica is the ninth largest producer of coffee in the world.
 Enjoying coffee is a long tradition in this part of the world.
 Rows upon rows of coffee plants are a testament to the seminal place this crop still occupies in the culinary culture of Costa Rica.
 One of the most worthwhile souvenirs is a bag of freshly roasted, and ground coffee to take home.
 Purchase a freshly brewed cup, accompanied by dulce de leche churros (long, fingerlike doughnuts), take a seat, and people watch on a lazy, rainy afternoon and your day will feel blessedly serene.

 Costa Rica is still an agricultural country, with more than one fourth of its population working in this sector.
 Consequently many items on the menu come from local farms, gardens, and plantations.
 Bananas from the East; coffee, palm oil and sugar from the South; citrus from the North; these, along with many other agricultural goods, make up the dishes served at soda.

-The flavours of Costa Rican cuisine also differ slightly by region.
+The flavors of Costa Rican cuisine also differ slightly by region.
 In Tortuguero, on the eastern coast where African slaves fled the Caribbean, the cuisine, like the architecture, is inflected with spicy Caribbean flavours.
 Here, gallo pinto is delicately infused with coconut milk, adding a mellow, creamy taste.
 In fact, coconut is used in everything from breakfast to dessert in this part of the country.
 Though disarmingly sweet, bolitas de coco, balls of grated dried coconut, condensed milk and cookie crumbs, lightly fried in butter are frequently served for dessert.
 All of the cultural influences add complexity to Tico cuisine, which is influenced by both Spanish and native cuisines.

 In Costa Rica, as in most other Latin American countries, maize, or corn remains a staple—nearly every soda makes chorreados, a large, thick corn tortilla combined with cheese and served with natilla (sour cream).
 In fact, chorreados can be a meal in themselves.
 We learned this from our guide, Guido, after driving back from an early morning bird watching trip to the mountains south of San Jose.